alexandersumer/gto-poker-trainer/README.md

 # gtotrainer

-Heads-up no-limit hold’em trainer delivered through a FastAPI web UI.
-The engine plays out full hands, evaluates every decision against the best available action, and reports EV loss so you can review mistakes.
+Heads-up no-limit hold’em training built on FastAPI with a responsive web UI.
+The engine simulates full hands, evaluates every decision, and reports EV loss so you can drill and review.

 Hosted app: [gto.alexandersumer.com](https://gto.alexandersumer.com/)